The Ultimate Bride’s Survival Guide

 Whichever way your engagement party comes to be, make sure you enjoy every minute of it.
 It’s the first step in a series of events and months of planning that will lead to the best day of your life.

 The Bridal Shower usually takes place closer to the wedding date, between two months and up to two weeks prior to the wedding.
-Since this particular event is of a more formal nature, you might even consider sending bridal shower invitations to the women in your guest list.
+Since this particular event is of a more formal nature, you might even consider sending bridal shower invitations to the women on your guest list.
 The purpose of this particular festivity is to shower you, the beautiful bride-to-be, with gifts!
-This one is usually hosted by the bridesmaids, your mom or your future mother in law.
+This one is usually hosted by the bridesmaids, your mom, or your future mother-in-law.
 Your guest list should include your mothers, grandmothers, bridesmaids, sisters, aunts, female cousins, all of whom have been officially invited to the wedding.
 The theme can be the same one you’ll be using on your wedding, or something completely different and close to your heart.

 Bachelor & Bachelorette Parties

 These parties are usually celebrated separately and hosted by the groomsmen and bridesmaids respectively.
 The male wedding guests will attend the Bachelor party while the women attend yours.
 These parties can be as informal, naughty, and fun as you want them to be, with crazy themes, games, cocktails, and finger food.
 All bets are off!
 If the idea of going your separate ways to celebrate doesn’t sound too appealing to you lovebirds, you can always do a joint Bachelor/Bachelorette party.

 The rehearsal dinner usually occurs the day before your wedding, once your closest friends and family who will play an important role in your nuptials have finished rehearsing their contributions to the ceremony.
 It’s a fun and a relaxed great way to give them a taste of what’s coming the following day and give them a warm welcome to the official kickstart of your wedding weekend!